terra-money/LocalTerra/README.md

 ### Modifying genesis

 You can change the `genesis.json` file by altering `config/genesis.json`.
-To load your changes, restart your LocalTerra.
+To load your changes, restart your LocalOsmosis.

 ## Accounts

-LocalTerra is pre-configured with one validator and 10 accounts with LUNA balances.
+LocalOsmosis is pre-configured with one validator and 10 accounts with ION and OSMO balances.

 | Account   | Address                                                                                                  | Mnemonic                                                                                                                                                                   |
 | --------- | -------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |